Nazi Germany: Territorial changes

-As a result of their defeat in World War I and the resulting Treaty of Versailles, Germany lost Alsace-Lorraine, Northern Schleswig, and Memel.
+As a result of their defeat in World War I and the resulting Treaty of Versailles, Germany lost Alsace-Lorraine, Eupen-Malmedy, Northern Schleswig, and Memel.
 The Saarland became a protectorate of France under the condition that its residents would later decide by referendum which country to join, and Poland became a separate nation and was given access to the sea by the creation of the Polish Corridor, which separated Prussia from the rest of Germany, while Danzig was made a free city.

 Germany regained control of the Saarland through a referendum held in 1935 and annexed Austria in the Anschluss of 1938.
-The Munich Agreement of 1938 gave Germany control of the Sudetenland, and they seized the remainder of Czechoslovakia six months later.
+The Munich Agreement of 1938 gave Germany control of the Sudetenland, and they seized most of Czechoslovakia's remaining territory six months later.
 Under threat of invasion by sea, Lithuania surrendered the Memel district in March 1939.

 Between 1939 and 1941, German forces invaded Poland, Denmark, Norway, France, Luxembourg, the Netherlands, Belgium, Yugoslavia, Greece, and the Soviet Union.
 Germany annexed parts of northern Yugoslavia in April 1941, while Mussolini ceded Trieste, South Tyrol, and Istria to Germany in 1943.

+After the armistice between Italy and the Allies in September 1943, Germany invaded Italy, and Benito Mussolini established the Italian Social Republic as a fascist puppet state.
+Further north, Germany established the Operational Zone of the Alpine Foothills and the Operational Zone of the Adriatic Littoral.
+These operational zones were not considered Reich territory, but they were de facto incorporated and Germanized.